brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 11. **Create-ScriptGlobalGUI.ps1**: Provides a template for creating customizable GUIs for PowerShell scripts, enhancing usability across various administration tasks.

-12. **Create-ScriptMenuGUI.ps1**: Provides a streamlined Menu GUI for categorizing and executing PowerShell scripts, organized into sections for ADAdmin Tools and EventLogs Tools with scripts sorted alphabetically.
+12. **Create-ScriptMenuGUI.ps1**: Provides a streamlined, automated GUI menu for categorizing and executing PowerShell scripts.
+Scripts are organized into sections for `ADAdmin Tools` and `EventLogs Tools`, with each section sorted alphabetically.

 13. **Deploy-KasperskyAV-viaGPO.ps1**: Automates the installation and configuration of Kaspersky Antivirus and Network Agent on workstations through Group Policy Objects (GPO) for enhanced security management in diverse enterprise environments.